Xilinx/XRT/src/runtime_src/doc/toc/xbmgmt2.rst

 XBMGMT Next
 ===========

-The next generation version of **xbmgmt** tool is in a preview mode for 2020.2 release.
+The next generation version of **xbmgmt** tool is in preview mode for 2020.2 release.
 This tool will be in production in future release replacing the current xbmgmt tool.
-This documents describes various commands and its usage of this new version of the tool.
+This documents describes various commands and usage of this new version of the tool.

 The xbmgmt command options are